jinserk/pytorch-asr/README.md

 You can use `--visdom` or `--tensorboard` option to see the loss propagation.
 Please make sure that you already have a running visdom process before you start a training with `--visdom` option.

+You can also use `--slack` option to redirect logs to slack DM.
+If you want to use this, first setup a slack workplace and add "Bots" app to the workplace.
+You must obtain the Bots' token and your id from the slack setting.
+Then set environment variables `SLACK_API_TOKEN` and `SLACK_API_USER` for each of them.

 ## Prediction